-What exactly is the difference between a neat, an up, a straight up, and a straight drink?
+What exactly is the difference among a neat, an up, a straight up, and a straight drink?
 It's a common dispute in the bar and, as many bar arguments go, there is quite a bit of confusion.
 While there are accepted definitions for each term, things are rarely clear-cut in the bar.

 Neat is used to order a drink that is served with no ice or mixers.
 It is, quite simply, a straight pour of liquor from the bottle into the glass.
 Neat drinks also are served at room temperature.
 It's similar to drinks on the rocks, in that the drink is designed to be sipped slowly so you can enjoy the distilled spirit's unadulterated taste, but without the dilution.